 Types of surgery

 There are a number of different types of surgery used to treat breast cancer.
-The surgery that is right for you will depend on the extent of your breast cancer and your personal preferences.
+The surgery that is right for you will depend on the type, grade and stage of your breast cancer, the risk of recurrence, your general health, age and your personal preferences.

 Breast conserving surgery